Jarjarbin06/epitech_console/README.md

 ## Features

-*   **Cool Text Effects**: Easily add colors, bold text, italics, underlines, and even strikethroughs to your terminal text.
+*   **Cool Text Effects**: Easily add colors, bold text, italics, underlines, and even strikethrough to your terminal text.
 *   **Animations**: Make your terminal come alive with simple animations.
 Great for loading screens or just adding some visual flair!
 *   **Progress Bars**: Show the progress of long tasks with customizable progress bars.
 Keep your users informed in a visually appealing way.
 *   **Timers**: Use the built-in stopwatch to measure how long parts of your code take to run.